Nov

 The history of Bonilla’s contract and the Mets has combined to make his ’93 Finest my favorite card of his career.
 Sure, he won a World Series in Florida and repeatedly challenged for league championships in Pittsburgh, but it is his hometown of New York that will forever be linked with his story.

 A close runner up is a card that takes him away from New York.
 Bonilla appears as card #12T in the 1986 Topps Traded set, a collection of cards so good I believe it to be the greatest set of the 1980s.
-He appeared in each of the major manufacturer’s yearend sets but it is his Topps issue that so prominently identifies him as a member of the Chicago White Sox, a team for which he briefly played in an unlikely path to the majors.
+He appeared in each of the major manufacturer’s year end sets but it is his Topps issue that so prominently identifies him as a member of the Chicago White Sox, a team for which he briefly played in an unlikely path to the majors.

 Above: 1986 Topps Traded Bonilla card.

-Bonilla grew up in the southermost section of the Bronx, putting his school years in the middle of one of New York’s more violent neighborhoods.
+Bonilla grew up in the southernmost section of the Bronx, putting his school years in the middle of one of New York’s more violent neighborhoods.
 Bonilla spent his time on the diamond and made his name available for the MLB draft in 1981.
 There were no takers.
 He still wanted to play and made time to take part in overseas baseball camps where a Pittsburgh Pirates scout eventually took notice.
 He spent the next 3+ years playing low-level minor league ball.
 Bonilla had a shot to jump to a higher level in 1985 but suffered a leg injury during Spring Training, relegating him to a shortened season in Class-A ball.

 Baseball has rules in place to prevent teams from stockpiling talented players in the minor leagues.
 They either need to play at the top level or eventually be made available to other teams.
 The catch accompanying this ability to nab prospective players is that the acquiring team must keep the player in question on its active roster for the entire season.
 The Chicago White Sox grabbed Bonilla and promptly put him into 75 games.